curv3d/curv/docs/Language.rst

 Bounded iteration: ``for (pattern in list_expression) phrase`` The phrase may be an action, element generator, or field generator.
   The phrase is executed once for each element in the list.
+  At each iteration,
-  The element is bound to zero or more local variables, as specified in the pattern.
+  the element is bound to zero or more local variables by the pattern.

 Local variables: ``let definition in phrase``
+  Define local variables over the phrase.
   The phrase can be an expression, action, element generator or field generator.

 Local variables: ``phrase where definition``